ShelenElls/Shelraye/README.md

 Hello i'm Shelen;
-Currently using Python and Javascript with Django frameworks for Object Oriented Programming.
+Lover of Python and Javascript, with Django framework for Object Oriented Programming.
 Front-end with both HTML5/CSS and React.